core-wg/etch/draft-ietf-core-etch-latest.md

 # Change log

-When published as a RFC, this section needs to be removed.
+When published as an RFC, this section needs to be removed.

 Version 00 is a composition from draft-vanderstok-core-patch-03 and draft-bormann-core-coap-fetch-00 and replaces these two drafts.